 Dickey served as poetry consultant for the Library of Congress (now known as Poetry Laureate of the United States), was the author of more than 17 books of poems and 12 books of prose, and taught as poet-in-residence at University of South Carolina from 1968 to 1997.

-Go here to explore the finding aid for the James Dickey Papers at Washington University.
+Go here to explore the finding aid for the James Dickey Papers and other Dickey resources at Washington University.